This chapter deals extensively with how to build a good relationship with clients.

 Well, I think it’s here, in this zone.

-I wouldn’t be the person that gives the hug but if a client hugs first, that’s ok.
+I wouldn’t be the person that gives a hug, but if a client hugs first, that’s ok.

-Just make sure it remains a friendly hug and they don’t see it as any more than that.
+Just ensure it remains a friendly hug, and they don’t see it as any more than that.

 The “Totally off-limits” zone

-So that’s any kind of physical contact that’s not training related or any other kinds of infringements of a personal nature.
+So that’s any physical contact that’s not training related or any other kinds of infringements of a personal nature.

 For example, telling clients about any personal issues you have is not physical in any way but certainly part of the “totally off-limits” zone.

-You must understand that what you say and do might be taken up in different ways depending on the context.
+You must understand that what you say and do might be taken up differently depending on the context.

 As the relationship between a client and a personal trainer builds, context often changes.

-We covered a range of aspects with regard to that from how everything starts with you the trainer and your overall attitude on how to ensure clients keep coming back.
+We covered a range of aspects concerning that, from how everything starts with you, the trainer, and your overall attitude on ensuring clients keep coming back.